Ali al-Sistani: Religious and political views

 In October 2023, during the Gaza war, Sistani issued a statement in which he 'condemned Israel and called on the world to stand up to the “terrible brutality” in besieged Gaza.'
 On 23 September 2024, Sistani's office issued a statement condemning the 'brutal Zionist aggression' in Lebanon amidst an intensified Israeli airstrike campaign in the country, urging the international community to uphold the protection of civilians and restore peace in the region.
 On 28 September 2024, Sistani mourned the death of Hezbollah leader Hassan Nasrallah and condemned his assassination in an Israeli airstrike the previous day.

+In June 2025, during the Iran–Israel war, Sistani's office issued a statement condemning Israel's military campaign against Iran and warning that any attack on Iran's senior religious or political leadership would have "dire consequences" for the region.
+The statement described targeting Iran's leadership as a "criminal act" that could lead to widespread chaos and significantly harm the interests of all nations.
+It also called on the international community, particularly Islamic countries, to intensify efforts to end the conflict.

+On 16 September 2026, the office of Ayatollah Ali al-Sistani said it had given $11 million in aid to families affected by the Ramadan War in Iran.
+The money was given to the families of those killed and other victims.
+The Sistani office delegation also took part in a ceremony in Minab to begin construction of the Martyrs' School.
+The school will be built with help and direct supervision from the Husayni shrine.

 Criticism of Sufism

 Ayatollah Sistani does not support the mystic worldview inspired by Ibn Arabi.
 (Note: Answering a question regarding Ibn Arabi's school of thought, he said: "I believe in the method of the great jurists of Twelver Shi'ism in obtaining religious wisdom, which is in accordance with the verses of the Holy Qur'an and the traditions of the pure infallibles of the Household, peace be upon them, and I do not approve the above-mentioned method.")
 He has warned young students of the seminary against the increasing influence of Islamic mysticism.